-- 2.25 The government is required to ensure that the regulatory body is empowered to make regulatory decisions and to grant, amend, suspend, transfer, or revoke licences, conditions or authorizations, as appropriate (see para.
+2.18 The regulatory framework should empowergovernment is required to ensure that the regulatory body is empowered to make regulatory decisions and to grant, amend, suspend, transfer, or revoke licences, conditions or authorizations, as appropriate (see para.
 2.7 of GSR Part 1 (Rev. 1) [1]).

-Recommendations on the organization and functions of the regulatory body are provided in IAEA Safety Standards Series Nos GSG-12, Organization, Management and Staffing of the Regulatory Body for Safety [11], and GSG-13, Functions and Processes of the Regulatory Body for Safety [7]. - 2.26 The regulatory body should ensure that regulations address the licensing process for nuclear installations and should provide procedures or guidelines for applicants in order to provide clarity and transparency in the licensing process.
-The procedures or guidelines for applying for a new licence should be published by the regulatory body.
-It should be made clear what the application should include, for example: - (a) The name, address and any additional contact information of the applicant. - (b) A high-level description of the site for which the application is being made. - (c) The nature of the activity that the applicant wishes to undertake, the main risks associated with the activity and the requested time duration for the license. - (d) Details of any relevant existing licence(s). - (e) An environmental assessment report, in accordance with regulatory requirements. - (f) Information on the ownership of the installation and the site.
+2.192.25 Paragraphs 2.27 2.41 provide recommendations on the general obligations, roles and responsibilities of the regulatory body throughout the licensing process; stage specific responsibilities are covered in Section 3.
+Recommendations on the organization and functions of the regulatory body are provided in IAEA Safety Standards Series Nos GSG-12, Organization, Management and Staffing of the Regulatory Body for Safety [11][811], and GSG-13.
+Functions and Processes of the Regulatory Body for Safety [7][97].

+2.202.26 The regulatory body should ensure that regulations address the licensing process for nuclear installations and should provide procedures or guidelines for applicants in order to provide clarity and transparency in the licensing process.
+The procedures or guidelines for applying for a new licence should be published by the regulatory body, together with the address to which the application should be sent.
+It should be made clear what the application should include, for example:

+(a) The name, address and any additional contact information of the applicant.

+- (b) The A high-level description of the site for which the application is being made; - (c) The nature of the activity that the applicant wishes to undertake, the main risks associated with the activity and the requested time duration for the required license; - (d) Details of any relevant existing licence;(s). - (e) An environmental assessment report, if required by national legislation; in accordance with regulatory requirements. - (f) Information on the ownership structure of the installation and the site.
 This would include whether the installation or activity is fully or primarily owned or controlled by a person from another State or organization. - (g) A preliminary safety analysis report.